staggartcreations/UnityTerrainLayerSampler/README.md

 The painted strength of a terrain layer is stored in a channel of an RGBA splatmap texture.
 Reading this back using Texture2D.GetPixel is too slow for realtime uses.

-Instead this script can pre-bake this information into a ScriptableObject, and provides an API for sampling the data at any given world-space position, and returns the weights for each terrain layer.
+Instead this script can pre-bake this information into a ScriptableObject, and provides an API for sampling the data at any given world-space position.
+The weight/strength for each terrain layer is returned as an array.

 - Sampling is performed using bi-linear interpolation, providing smoothly interpolated data between splatmap texels.
-- Data is automatically re-baked after terrain texture painting modifications
+- Data is automatically updated for areas that are modified through terrain texture painting.
+This ensures fast updates and retains common workflows.

-## Use cases
+## Example use cases

-- Controlling particle effects for feet and wheels
+- Controlling particle effects for feet and/or wheels.
-- Driving audio events or parameters
+- Driving audio events or parameters.
-- Deriving physics properties for the terrain surface (eg. checking if the ground is icy or wet)
+- Deriving physics properties from the terrain surface (eg. checking if the ground is icy or wet).
+- Prefab spawning, based on textures.

-# Getting the it
+# Adding it to a project

 **via Package Manager:**